microsoft/DMF/Dmf/Modules.Library/Dmf_ContinuousRequestTarget.md

 * This Module does all the work of allocating the buffers and Requests as specified by the Client.
 * This Module stops and start streaming automatically during power transition.
 * This Module is similar to the USB Continuous Reader in WDF but for any WDFIOTARGET.
+* Child BufferPool Module's locks are automatically set based on the PoolType chosen by the Client.
+That is, if the Client chooses a paged pool type, then the
+Child BufferPool Module is automatically created using PASSIVE_LEVEL locks, otherwise it is created using DISPATCH_LEVEL locks.'
+* Using non-paged pool type input/output buffers and PASSIVE_LEVEL locks for the Child Module is not supported at this time, but may be later if needed.

 -----------------------------------------------------------------------------------------------------------------------------------